Why this clever smart home remote is my favourite gadget of CES 2017

-OPINION: Deputy Editor Andy Vandervell finds something useful among all connected hairbrushes and smart water bottles.
+OPINION: Deputy Editor Andy Vandervell finds something useful among all the connected hairbrushes and smart water bottles.

 The TV is king at CES 2017.
-From OLEDs to QLEDs, with a fresh dollop of Quantum Dots as an appetizer, it's the show where I stare in wonder at pretty TVs I can't afford.
+From OLEDs to QLEDs, with a fresh dollop of quantum dots as an appetiser, it's the show where I stare in wonder at pretty TVs I can't afford.

 But there's another side to the show, a side I could politely call 'connected crap' or (less politely) 'The Internet of S**t', as one popular Twitter account dubs it.